Hadrien-Montanelli/chebpy/README.md

 ### Option 1: Download a .zip file

-Download a .zip of learnpy from:
+Download a .zip of chebpy from:

 - https://github.com/Hadrien-Montanelli/chebpy/archive/main.zip

 ### Option 2: Clone with Git

-To clone the learnpy repository, first navigate in a terminal to where you want the repository cloned, then type:
+To clone the chebpy repository, first navigate in a terminal to where you want the repository cloned, then type:
 ```
 git clone https://github.com/Hadrien-Montanelli/chebpy.git
 ```